hut/panban/REFERENCE.md

 ## JSON API
 ### Commands

-To interact with the backend, the frontend doesn't directly call a backend's python function, but rather sends commands to the backend module via a JSON API.
+To interact with the backend, the frontend doesn't directly call a backend's python functions, but rather sends commands to the backend module via a JSON API.
 Every command is a JSON dictionary consisting of the following parameters:

 - `command`: A string defining the name of the command (see below)
 - `version`: A string defining the JSON API version that the backend should use in the response